jonathf/numpoly/docs/user_guide.rst

     ...  numpy.array([3+3j, 3+1j, 1+3j, 1+1j]))
     array([False, False,  True,  True])

-Polynomials comparisons are a lot more complicated as there are no total ordering.
-However, it is possible to impose a total order that is both internally consistent and which is backwards compatible with the behavior of ``numpy.ndarray``.
-It requires som design choices, which is opinionated, and might not always align with everyones taste.
+Polynomials does not have a total ordering either, and imposing one requires many choices dealing with various edge cases.
+However, it is possible to impose a total order that is both internally consistent and which is backwards compatible with the behavior of
+``numpy.ndarray``.
+It requires some design choices, which are opinionated, and might not always align with everyones taste.

-The default ordering implemented in ``numpoly`` is defined as follows:
+With this in mind, the ordering implemented in ``numpoly`` is defined as follows:

 * Polynomials containing terms with the highest exponents are considered the
   largest: